This is a long study - I don’t know how it could be broken up.

 A Viticulturist – a specialist vine grower.

-varieties.
-Their requirements for a good life: soil type, nutrients,
+-Someone who has an in-depth knowledge of vines and their different varieties.
+Their requirements for a good life: soil type, nutrients, weather conditions.

 We should also notice that it is the Father himself who is the Gardener and Jesus lived his life under the Father’s care and direction.
-You may remember an earlier study in John chapter 5 where we read v19 The Son can do nothing by himself.
+You may remember our study in John chapter 5 where we read v19 The Son can do nothing by himself.